davidcrumpton/terraform-proxmox-infrastructure/README.md

 Copy the lxc_docker02.tf file to a new name like *lxc_ansible.tf*.
 Edit the file and change all occurrences of *docker* to *ansible*.

+Your taget_node name will be different from *pve02* so change this.

 Set sizing as needed.
 You can change the pre-defined sizes in var.lxc.sizing to exactly what you desire.